LimaoC/neural-network-old/content/statistics/binomial-distribution.md

 ---

 ## Definition
-The *binomial distribution* is a discrete probability distribution, with parameters $n$ (number of trials) and $p$ (success probability), of the number of successes in $n$ independent experiments, each taking on the value 1 with probability $p$ and the value 0 with probability $1 - p$.
+The *binomial distribution* with parameters $n$ (number of trials) and $p$ (success probability) is the discrete probability distribution of the number of successes in $n$ independent experiments, each taking on the value 1 with probability $p$ and the value 0 with probability $1 - p$.

 The [Bernoulli distribution](statistics/bernoulli-distribution.md) is a special case of the binomial distribution with $n = 1$.